 Bitcoin Wallets

-You might also consider wallets when exploring where to buy Bitcoin.
-Wallets enable investors to store Bitcoin away from exchanges.
+You might also consider wallets when exploring where to buy BTC.
+Crypto wallets enable investors to store BTC and other crypto assets away from exchanges and onto their own crypto wallets on the Bitcoin blockchain.
 They provide more control over crypto assets, allowing investors to send and receive funds.

-Most wallets are non-custodial, meaning investors control their ‘private keys’ and ‘backup passphrases’.
-Put otherwise, investors control their Bitcoin without centralized oversight.
+Most wallets are non-custodial, meaning investors control their ‘private keys‘ and ‘backup passphrases’.
+Put otherwise, investors control their BTC without centralized oversight.
+Self custody crypto wallets allow users to store their own BTC in their own wallet on the Bitcoin blockchain with no intermediaries.

 That said, some wallets are custodial, which means the provider is responsible for securing the funds.
 The private keys and backup passphrases aren’t shared with the investor, meaning an element of trust exists.

-Either way, many wallets allow UK investors to buy Bitcoin with GBP, ensuring a convenient experience.
+Either way, many wallets allow UK investors to buy BTC with GBP, ensuring a convenient experience.

 Here’s what you need to know about wallet private keys and backup passphrases: